5 benefits you need from a travel credit card in 2023

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-With worldwide turmoil and continued economic instability, 2022 is off to a shaky start.
+With worldwide turmoil and continued economic instability, 2023 will likely be off to a shaky start.
 Yet, people continue to travel and see as much of the world as possible.
 Travel credit cards continue to be a vital asset to travel hackers for minimizing expenses and improving their travel experiences.

 Between high inflation and global supply chain shortage, things are getting more expensive by the day.
 It’s not just gas prices either.
 Everything from groceries to clothing costs more now than last year.
 While you can’t control inflation or rising costs, you can maximize your return in these spending categories.